rajeevfromkrec/sf_crime_statistics_with_spark_streaming/README.md

 ### Questions
 ### 1. How did changing values on the SparkSession property parameters affect the throughput and latency of the data?
-You can view the values numInputRows, inputRowsPerSecond, and processedRowsPerSecond.
-Changing the values of the below key / value pairs showed a difference in how much data was being processed.
+We can adjust the parameter maxOffsetsPerTrigger to specify more total number of offsets processed per trigger interval.
+By changing the value of maxOffsetsPerTrigger, we find that the progress report's attribute, processedRowsPerSecond,  also changes.

 ### 2. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?
 maxRatePerPartition